brabster/talk-real-world-serverless/slides/03-real-life/06-glue-code.md

 ![DynamoDB producing a stream of updates that Lambda transforms and pushes into Elasticsearch](images/glue-code.png)

-also view counting, machine vision, provisioning
+also view counting, machine vision, ETL, provisioning...

 Note:
  - DynamoDB can produce a stream of changes